Hadley Delany

 Hadley Delany is a former American child actress best known for her role as Lilly on the television series Louie, who she portrayed throughout the show, from 2010-2015.

 In 2013, Delany was one of six children selected as Kids of the Year by New York magazine for her contributions to the film industry as a child actor.
+She is currently studying Law at the University of Michigan.